shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/retail/h3000/README.md

         - Make sure the values for the Sensor IDs follow the "RSP-XXXXXX" [naming convention](#sensor_naming).
         - Make sure to capitalize the word "EXIT" for the cluster with the EXIT personality.
         - Make sure the only differences between your cluster config file and the [sample seen above](#sample_cluster) are your Sensor IDs.
-    - Try maximizng your browser window.
+    - Try maximizing your browser window.
 <br/><br/>
 6. On the [Scheduler](http://localhost:8080/web-admin/scheduler.html) page, start the sensors reading according to the cluster configuration by pressing the __FROM_CONFIG__ button.